jonmah/mortgage-calculator/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Executes test cases that verify the mathematical computations that go towards composing the data used in the mortgage calculations as well as the end result.

 ### `yarn build`